AC-dev16/the-gentle-journal/README.md

 #### Icons
 - Font Awesome icons for consistent visual language
 - Pagelines icon (🍃) as brand symbol representing growth and healing
+- Favicon created by downloading matching Font Awesome Pagelines icon from ICONIFY as a png then importing it to favicon.io

 ## Technologies Used